ufukomer/data-structure/README.md

 ### Data Structure — Queue, Tree, Sorting Algorithm Speed Analysis
 A university project created using JavaFX software platform.
-To have an idea about the project content, read below.
+To have an idea about the project content read below.

 #### Linked Queue
 Simple linked queue structure in which all nodes has a process time.